 Suraj has worked with leading international organizations in Geneva, London, and New York.
 He is a co-convener of Dalit-Black Lives Matter symposium and the Dalit and Black Power Movement.
 He runs a monthly Ambedkar Lecture Series at Harvard.
 He is an associate editor of Southern Journal of Contemporary History.

-Suraj offers consultations to the government and non-governmental policy-making bodies on the issues of human rights, social justice, cross-border migration and organizational strategies for campaigns and advocacy.
+Suraj has offered consultations to the government, non-governmental, corporate and university policy-making bodies on the issues of caste, diversity, human rights, social justice, refugee policy, cross-border migration and organizational strategies for campaigns and advocacy.

 Suraj has delivered over 300 lectures, keynotes at international academic conferences and seminars across the world on the issues of casteism, racism, institutionalized discrimination, diversity and inclusion.

 He is a convenor of convenor of the Dalit Film Festival and India for Diversity movement.